ICHRA administration for first-timers

 You must appropriately extend or end ICHRA eligibility when you gain or lose employees.

-If you hire a new employee, you must give them their federally required notice and extend eligibility according to your plan documents.
-If you implemented a waiting period of 60 days, for example, you must extend ICHRA eligibility only after that time.
+- If you hire a new employee, you must give them their federally required notice and extend eligibility according to your plan documents.

 You don’t need to update the plan documents when gaining or losing employees unless the employee manages your ICHRA benefit.

 If you have 20 or more employees, your ICHRA is subject to the federal Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Depending on your state, your benefit may be subject to state COBRA laws even if you have fewer than 20 employees.
-In these cases, organizations must provide all covered individuals with the option to elect COBRA coverage.
+In these cases, organizations must provide all covered individuals with the option to elect COBRA coverage to continue to access their ICHRA.

 2. Receiving and processing reimbursement requests

-When your employees make a reimbursement claim for their individual insurance premiums or other qualified out-of-pocket expenses, they need to provide you with adequate proof of purchase.
+When your employees make a reimbursement claim for their individual insurance premiums or other qualified out-of-pocket expenses, they must provide you with adequate proof.

 The documentation, such as a receipt or invoice, must include the following: